Frequently asked questions

 - You’ll see a brand new feature exhibit on the ground floor opening in summer 2020 – just the start of our new story on the exhibition floor.

-Why are you changing?
+Why did you change?

 At-Bristol’s aim to ‘make science accessible to all’ was no longer unique.
 The advancing pace of technology has changed access to and understanding of science in a way that means that we need to innovate, progress and move forward with our audiences.